rishiselvakumaran98/3081_S21-iter2/project/docs/iteration2Requirements.md

 3. **Observe Drone/Robot**

  * We need to be notified of all drone/robot path changes so we can analyze and keep track of the drones/robots, as well as draw the routes of drones/robots in the simulation.

+ * When a Drone/Robot begins moving, it should pass the path of its current destination to all observers.
+(If the Drone/Robot is moving to a Package, it should pass the path to the Package, if it is moving to a Customer, it should pass the path to the Customer).

  * When a drone/robot stops moving or starts moving all observers associated with the simulation should have their *OnEvent(...) method* called.
 This method is part of the front-end code, but you need to pass the correct information to in regards to the observer in the following situations: